-We work along with external partners to address enforcement issues and provide services that make Medway a safe and secure place to live, work and visit.
+We work with external partners to address enforcement issues and provide services that make Medway a safe and secure place to live, work and visit.

 We want to ensure our residents feel safe and have created a Community Safety Plan, which describes how we will help to reduce crime and disorder in Medway.